 This may seem strange since avocados contain an ingredient that’s toxic for cats.
 However, persin is not found in avocado extracts.

 Avocado oil is made from ripe avocado fruit.
 Plus, the concentration of persin is known to decrease during ripening.

 Therefore, avocado oil is safe for cats.

 Can Cats Eat Avocado Leaves?

 Avocado leaves are another story.
-Although persin is found in the meat, seed, skin, bark, and other parts of the plant, the highest concentration of this oil-soluble compound is found in the leaves.
+The meat, seed, skin, bark, and other parts of the plant all contain persin.
+But the highest concentration of this oil-soluble compound is in the leaves.

 This makes it the most toxic part for cats.

 Chewing on avocado leaves can damage your cat’s mammary glands.